bitbrain/jpersis/getting-started.md

    private Collection<Car> cars;
 }
 ```
 This will give you all cars which are referenced to this object.
+For more information refer to [the actual WIP ticket](#35).